ThomasGysemans/BashInGodot/README.md

 #### Parsing

 Basically, it takes as input the result of the lexer and returns an array of nodes.
-There are two types of nodes : `command` and `variable`.
-A variable affectation is very different from a command so it deserved its own node.
+There are three types of nodes : `command`, `variable` and `for`.
+A variable affectation is very different from a command so it deserved its own node, and `for` means a for loop.

 A node is just a dictionary.

 Our example will give the following result:

 ```
 [
+  [
     {
       "type": "command",
       "name": "echo",
       "options": [
         BashToken(type:FLAG, value:n),
         BashToken(type:STRING, value:This is text.)
       ],
       "redirections": []
     },
     {
       "type": "command",
       "name": "cat",
       "options": [],
       "redirections": [
         {
           "port": 1,
           "type": Tokens.WRITING_REDIRECTION,
           "target": "result.txt",
           "copied": false # true when the redirection is `2>&1` for example
         }
       ]
     }
   ]
+]
 ```

+This is a 2D array because the first array contains all the commands that depend on the previous one.
+A new array is made when two commands are separated by a semicolon for example.

 #### Interpretation